apache/beam/website/www/site/content/en/documentation/sdks/yaml-udf.md

 that are not in the named outputs (which would otherwise be an error):

 ```
-- type: Split
+- type: Partition
   input: input
   config:
-    on: col1
+    by: col1
     outputs: ['a', 'b', 'c']
     unknown_output: 'other'
 ```